 WOMEN FILMMAKER RESIDENCY PROGRAM

-As part of the 100-year tradition of Provincetown as America’s oldest art colony, the Women’s Residency Program allows women-identifying filmmakers from around the world the opportunity to work in Provincetown during the off-season alongside other artists and writers who use the solitude of the outer Cape Cod area as inspiration for their work.
+As part of the 100-year tradition of Provincetown as America’s oldest art colony, the Women’s Residency Program allows established women-identifying filmmakers from around the world who have had films in PIFF the opportunity to work in Provincetown during the off-season alongside other artists and writers who use the solitude of the outer Cape Cod area as inspiration for their work.

 The Program offers one week or two consecutive-week residencies in Provincetown that includes a small travel stipend, lodging, and roundtrip travel from Boston to Provincetown.
 Residents can have uninterrupted time to work on any current project or choose to engage with the vibrant community of Provincetown for the exchange of ideas, skills, and experiences.
 Applications are open year round and available to any filmmaker who has previous had their work exhibited at the Provincetown Film Festival.